RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.resources/aqueduct.resources.mongodb.md

 def describe() -> None
 ```

-Prints out a human-readable description of the MongoDB integration.
+Prints out a human-readable description of the MongoDB resource.

 <a id="aqueduct.resources.mongodb.MongoDBResource.save"></a>